ychetuo9/INFO_7390_Art_and_Science_of_Data/Data_Visualization/README.md

 ### Any code and notebooks related to the lessons will be found in this directory.

 Types of Visualization (The Why?)
 * Explanatory (Communicate something to a larger audience)

+Example: Imagine a corporation uses a bar chart to showcase its quarterly profits to its stakeholders.
+The visualization simplifies the financial data into a form that is easy to understand, presenting a clear picture of the company's financial status over the year.

 * Exploratory (Find out interesting aspects/patterns in the data)
 * Confirmatory (Visual evidence for an assertion/hypothesis)